DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Introduction

-\Cref{ex:journalist-task} is representative of complex document processing tasks common across many domains spanning law, medicine, and the social sciences.
-Consider a simpler version of this task, where we just want a summary of the role of each officer mentioned in each complex police record document, each with hundreds of pages, This task can be expressed as a single-step {\em map} operation applied to the OCR output per document, in one LLM call, with a user-provided prompt defining terms like ``misconduct.''
-All existing systems~\cite{lin2024towards, patel2024lotus, liu2024declarative, anderson2024designllmpoweredunstructuredanalytics} would simply execute the map operation, as is, per document, in a single LLM call.
-That is, they {\bf \em assume user-defined operations will yield sufficiently accurate results when executed by the LLM}, and focus primarily on reducing cost, while maintaining accuracy.
+\Cref{ex:journalist-task} is representative of complex document processing tasks across domains including law, medicine, and social science.
+Consider a simpler version of this task, where we just want a summary of the role of each officer mentioned in each complex police record document, each with hundreds of pages.
+This task can be expressed as a single-step {\em map} operation applied to the OCR output per document, in one LLM call, with a user-provided prompt defining terms like ``misconduct.''
+All existing systems~\cite{lin2024towards, patel2024lotus, liu2024declarative, anderson2024designllmpoweredunstructuredanalytics} would simply execute the map operation, as is, with one LLM call per document.
+That is, they {\bf \em assume user-defined operations will yield sufficiently accurate results when executed by the LLM}, and focus primarily on reducing cost.
 However, this map operation may provide poor accuracy for multiple reasons.
 First, the document in question may exceed the LLM's context limit.
-And even if it fits within this limit, the LLM output may omit certain instances of misconduct, or include spurious information.
-Recent work has shown that LLM performance degrades considerably as length increases~\cite{levy2024same}, because they can be distracted~\cite{shi2023large} or pay more attention to certain portions~\cite{liu2024lost}, failing to gain a holistic understanding~\cite{bai2023longbench,tang2023found,zhao2024longagent,jiang2023longllmlingua}.
-Simultaneous theoretical work has shown that this degradation is attributable to limits in the transformer architecture~\cite{peng2024limitations, sui2024confabulation, kalai2024calibrated}.
-While one could apply prompt compilation techniques~\cite{khattab2024dspy,wen2024hard} to identify a better prompt, this relies on the presence of examples, which are either not present or are too long to include (e.g., an example document with hundreds of pages)---but irrespective do not fix the underlying challenges with LLMs performing a complex task on complex documents.
+Even if it fits, outputs may omit certain instances of misconduct, or include spurious information.
+Recent work has shown that LLM performance degrades considerably as length increases~\cite{levy2024same}, because they can be distracted~\cite{shi2023large} or selectively pay attention to certain portions~\cite{liu2024lost}, failing to gain a holistic understanding~\cite{bai2023longbench,tang2023found,zhao2024longagent,jiang2023longllmlingua}.
+Simultaneous theoretical work has shown that this degradation is due to limits in the transformer architecture~\cite{peng2024limitations, sui2024confabulation, kalai2024calibrated}.
+While one could apply prompt compilation~\cite{khattab2024dspy,wen2024hard} to identify a better prompt, this relies on examples, which are either not present or are too long to include (e.g., an example document with hundreds of pages)---but irrespective do not fix the underlying challenges with LLMs performing a complex task on complex documents.